j-mikhail/whatsinaname/readme.md

           24  1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  1  0  0  0  0  0  0  0  0
           25  0  0  1  0  1  0  0  3  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0 10
 ```
-Here we see better representation among the classes, with slightly more documents being classified, but our overall result of 97 of 342 documents, or 28%, is actually a regression in our accuracy.
+Here we see better representation among the classes, with slightly more documents being classified, but our overall result of 97 of 342 documents, or 28%, is actually a deterioration in our accuracy.
 Is it likely that more iterations would lead to more classifications but lower accuracy?
-More testing would be required to confirm that hypothesis.
+More testing will be required to confirm that hypothesis.

 ##### Assisted Modelling
 Perhaps RTextTools does a better job of optimizing algorithms.
 Let's examine its results more closely: